 It’s hard though, to talk about veganism on my platform.
 Or even in general, every time I speak about it I feel as though people are thinking “Oh here we go”.
 People around you think you’re going to start preaching so… they jump in on the defensive and become hostile.

 It’s so frustrating being knocked down every time you want to share something with someone, especially when it can be so positive.

 I have moaned about them on this post and I should give them credit where it’s due -They have really changed for the better.
 Not completely, though I’m not expecting much at all but.
 People are more interested in my choices.
 On all of the ‘diet’s’ I have ever done, never have I created such an intrigue from family and friends.
 They want to know what I eat, how much I eat and what my limits are.
 It’s amazing to be able to tell them the variety of food I get to enjoy.

 - My partner is now vegan throughout the week- Fridays he eats a roast dinner with his nan (who is anti-vegan) so I don’t think she understands it too well.

 - My sister, her three boys and her husband have cut down to drinking almond milk in their drinks with the odd exception and occasionally have vegetarian meals.

 - My brother is now ‘conscious’ of his meat consumption (though still eats it for most meals) he happily eats vegan if it’s cooked for him.
 Lazy git.

 What does veganism mean to you?

 For me – Veganism is about spreading the ‘reduce’ your cruelty message and impact on the world.
 Labelling veganism as a ‘strict’ and hardened lifestyle can really segregate people who want to try to reduce their impact on the world.
-I have been vegan for a year and I feel like a new me.

 A lot of my veganism comes through food so I guess I’m more ‘plant-based’ with vegan tendencies?